okasi/pobu/README.md

 ## Future
 *Future plans/ideas*

-When Expo SDK v33 is released, convert the view to native-web.
+When Expo SDK v33 is released, rewrite the view w/ Expo for Web.

 <br />